1414C/jiffy/README.md

   - [x] add capability of generating keys for JWT via ecdsa256
   - [x] add automated default tests
   - [x] run go fmt on each file immediately following generation?
-  - [x] extend model to support JSON-type tags for GORM etc.
   - [x] remove the gorilla csrf dependency; the use of JWT's in a stateless application obviates the need for CSRF protection.
   - [x] run goimports on generated code
   - [ ] add the capability of automatically running go get (look at go dep) for missing packages in the dependency list